Where do the Orioles go from here?

 Milwaukee Brewers starter Corbin Burnes, the Chicago White Sox’s Dylan Cease and the Cleveland Guardians’ Shane Bieber are guys who could potentially be traded this winter, and the Orioles have a prospect surplus that figures to keep them in a multitude of hot stove rumors.

-“We rightly have a high value on those guys,” Elias said of the team’s prospects.
+The Orioles might have their eyes on trading for the Guardians’ Shane Bieber, who could be made available this winter.
+(Jason Miller / Getty Images)“We rightly have a high value on those guys,” Elias said of the team’s prospects.
 “I’m happy that we kept them (at the trade deadline) because I could see us tapping into that this winter if the right opportunities present themselves.”

 While Baltimore has historically had difficulty selling free-agent pitchers on short deals to the hitter-friendly confines of Camden Yards, they have a few things working in their favor now.
 The sport’s more balanced schedule means less grueling games against the American League East and the Orioles changing the park’s dimensions to make it more pitcher-friendly has led to encouraging results.
 Departing free agent Kyle Gibson had an identical offer from another team last winter and chose the O’s.
 That the team is seen as on the rise can be a difference maker for players who want to win, assuming the money is close.
 The interest from free agents on the pitching side is up again this winter.